Introduction

 Performance Across Different Hardware Configurations

-Splinter Cell: Blacklist was designed to scale across a range of hardware configurations, making it accessible to a broad audience.
-However, the performance varied significantly depending on the system used.
+Herein lies the challenge; Splinter Cell: Blacklist was created to scale over a wide range of hardware configurations in order to cater to a large audience.
+Performance, however, changed significantly depending on the used system.

 Low-End Systems

-Players on low-end systems also had to contend with longer load times and occasional stuttering, particularly in more complex environments or during action-heavy sequences.
-Despite these limitations, the core gameplay remained intact, allowing players to enjoy the stealth-action experience, albeit with a less polished presentation.
+Players on low-end systems also had to endure longer loading times, with stutters occurring occasionally in more complex environments or action-heavy sequences.
+Still, these considerations did not affect gameplay itself; players could enjoy the stealth-action gaming experience, albeit with a rougher presentation.

 High-End Systems

-On high-end systems, Splinter Cell: Blacklist truly shined.
-Players with powerful CPUs, such as Intel’s i5 or i7 series or AMD’s equivalent, along with 8 GB or more of RAM and top-tier GPUs like the NVIDIA GTX 680 or AMD Radeon HD 7970, could run the game at maximum settings with all graphical features enabled.
-This configuration provided a smooth, consistent frame rate well above 60 FPS, even in the most graphically intensive scenes.
+Splinter Cell: Blacklist performs extremely well on high-end systems.
+Those using strong CPUs, such as Intel’s i5 and i7 series or their AMD counterparts, along with 8 GB of RAM and powerful GPUs such as NVIDIA GTX 680 or AMD Radeon HD 7970, have been able to set the game to maximum choice with graphical options enabled.
+This configuration gave a smooth, consistent frame rate well beyond the 60 FPS mark in the most graphically-intensive scenes.

 Impact of Graphics Settings on Performance